US sails warships past disputed islands in South China Sea

 China's Foreign and Defense ministries accused the Washington of encroaching on Beijing's territory by sailing past the islands.
 A statement from from ministry spokesman Lu Kang called on the US to "immediately stop such provocative actions that encroach upon China's sovereignty and threaten China's security."

-China has in recent years has fortified many of the islands in the South China Sea with military installations and expanded others using land reclamation.
+In recent years, the Chinese government has built a number of artificial islands in the South China Sea with military installations, including radars facilities and airstrips.

+US intelligence in early May said there was a high likelihood Beijing had deployed anti-ship and anti-aircraft missiles to three of their artificial islands as part of large-scale military drills.

+As part of the US government's new tough line in the South China Sea, it uninvited the Chinese military on May 23rd from the biannual RIMPAC naval drills, saying Beijing's behavior was "inconsistent" with the spirit of the exercises.

 Beijing says much of the South China Sea is its sovereign territory, claims most of the internationally community view as spurious.